Rounge-lab/GENOMICON-Seq/README.md

 `K_PARAMETER_pcr: "1"`

-The k-parameter shapes the steepness of the simulated PCR efficicnecy drop.
+The k-parameter shapes the steepness of the simulated PCR efficiency drop.
 `0 < float`, enclose the value with the double quotation marks.
 `K_PARAMETER` and `MIDPOINT_CYCLE` (next parameter) are responsible for the amplification efficiency drop during the PCR cycling - `OPTIONAL`.
 The default is 1.